tkhamez/eve-route/README.md

 ### Dev

-First set the values for the environment variables in `src/main/webapp/WEB-INF/appengine-web.xml`, (do *not* commit the changes) then run with:
+First set the values for the environment variables and `<application>` in `src/main/webapp/WEB-INF/appengine-web.xml`, (do *not* commit the changes) then run with:
 ```
 ./gradlew appengineRun